pnp/teams-dev-samples/samples/bot-call-graph-as-user/README.md

 You can interact with this bot by sending it a message.
 The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.

 In this version of the bot, following login you will be prompted to choose to call the Graph or view the access token.
 If you choose to call the Graph, the bot will retrieve the first 10 email messages in your inbox and display a little information about them.

 ## Deploy the bot to Azure

-To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

-## Deploy the bot to Azure